Small Batch Canning – Tomato Sauce

 - Once to the consistency you want, remove from the stove and process the tomato mix through the strainer.

-- Place the sauce into the sterile jars and wipe the rim with a sterile towel.
+- Place the sauce into sterile jars and wipe the rim with a clean wet towel.

-- Place a lid and band on, hand tightening.
+- Place a lid and band on, finger tight.

 - Put the jar into the water bath canner.
 Repeat process.